DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 When the players return to Vallaki, they can pursue their leads either by seeking out Rictavio at the Blue Water Inn, or by directly investigating Rictavio’s wagon in Arasek Stockyard.

 As the players return to Vallaki’s Sunset gate, a player with a passive Wisdom (Perception) score of 19 or higher notices the same silhouette as before watching them—this time, from the northwestern woods.
 The silhouette vanishes into the trees if looked at, spoken to, approached, or otherwise interacted with.
 (This is, again, Arrigal, who has tracked the players back to Vallaki.
 If the players enter Vallaki, Arrigal uses his two daggers as makeshift pitons to climb over Vallaki’s palisade walls and sneak past the patrolling guards.
 He then continues stalking the players through the streets in the hopes that they’ll lead him to Arabelle.)

+> [!profile]+ **NPC Profile: Dr. Rudolph van Richten**
+> **Roleplaying Information**
+> ***Resonance.*** Van Richten should inspire gratitude for his knowledge (freely shared), comfort with his confidence and experience, and mild irritation with his paranoia and bluntness.
+>
+> ***Emotions.*** Van Richten most often feels suspicious, wary, thoughtful, concerned, wistful, satisfied, inquisitive, guilty, and ashamed.
+>
+> ***Motivations.*** Van Richten wants to keep Arabelle safe, avoid Strahd's detection, assist Strahd's enemies, and redeem himself for Erasmus's death and his slaughter of the Radanaviches.
+>
+> ***Inspiration.*** When playing Van Richten, channel Alastor "Mad-Eye" Moody (*Harry Potter*), Geralt of Rivia (*The Witcher*), and Mike Ehrmantraut (*Breaking Bad*).
+>
+> **Character Information**
+> ***Persona.*** To the world, Van Richten is a merciless, battle-hardened monster hunter.
+To those he trusts, Van Richten is a compassionate mentor with exceedingly high standards, a hefty paranoid streak, and an occasional temper.
+Only Van Richten knows the depths of the guilt, shame, and self-loathing he feels for the deaths of his son and wife, and his slaughter of the Radanavich Vistani caravan.
+>
+> ***Morale.*** In a fight, Van Richten would attempt to outwit or outmaneuver his foe, retreating as necessary in order to secure the most advantageous terrain.
+>
+> ***Relationships.*** Van Richten is the mentor of the Vistana monster hunter Ezmerelda d'Avenir, the father of the late and Ethereal Plane-bound Erasmus van Richten (whom he can neither communicate with nor perceive), the former owner of the monkey Piccolo now owned by the Vallakian toymaker Gadof Blinsky, the killer of the family of Arturi Radanavich, and the former ally of Doru's rebellion against Castle Ravenloft.
 ## E8a.
 Confronting Rictavio
 <span class="citation"><em>This scene takes place in Chapter 5: Area N2.</em></span>